-The risk measures we use in the model capture the concept of financing risk, the uncertainty in the financing or cash flow cost related to a given borrowing strategy.
-The financing risk associated with a given debt strategy is evaluated by two statistics.
-The first statistic is the standard deviation of the debt cost ratio, which measures the volatility of the debt cost ratio.
-The second statistic is the 95th percentile of the debt cost ratio distribution that gives the largest debt cost ratio, such that it is exceeded by five percent of the debt cost ratio realisations.
-The latter statistic is in the spirit of the commonly used Value-at-Risk (VaR) approach used in finance and risk management and will accordingly be referred to as the debt cost ratio-at-risk.
+The second statistic is the upper 95th percentile of the debt cost ratio distribution that gives the largest debt cost ratio, such that it is exceeded by five percent of the debt cost ratio realisations.
+This latter statistic is in the spirit of the commonly used Value-at-Risk (VaR) approach used in finance and risk management and will accordingly be referred to as the debt cost ratio-at-risk.
 The debt cost ratio-at-risk is a useful risk measure especially when the Government is concerned about avoiding extremely high debt cost ratios.
 In contrast, the standard deviation measures risk symmetrically, in that it relates to deviations from the mean debt cost ratio.

 Although the model directly measures financing risk, it is clear that this risk is closely related to the wider issue of budget or fiscal risk, the uncertainty in the budget position associated with the volatility in debt cost emanating from a given borrowing strategy.
 This is because the debt cost is one of the items of government expenditure and therefore variations in the debt service cost directly impact on the volatility in the Government's financial position.
-However, another important consideration is the way in which debt service costs co-vary with the primary net funding requirement.
+However, another important consideration also is the way in which debt service costs co-vary with the primary net financing requirement.

-In general, in order to minimise its budget risk, the Government would ideally like to have in its portfolio debt instruments with the following features: (a) debt instruments with low debt service cost variability; (b) debt instruments with debt service costs that co-vary negatively with the debt service costs of other debt instruments in the portfolio (and thus provide insurance against variations in the debt service costs of other debt instruments with debt service costs that co-vary positively with the debt portfolio) and (c) debt instruments with debt service costs that co-vary positively with the primary net funding requirement surplus.
+In general, in order to minimise its budget risk, the Government would ideally like to have in its portfolio debt instruments with the following features: (a) debt instruments with low debt service cost variability; (b) debt instruments with debt service costs that co-vary negatively with the debt service costs of other debt instruments in the portfolio (and thus providing insurance against variations in the debt service costs of other debt instruments in the debt portfolio) and (c) debt instruments with debt service costs that co-vary positively with the primary net financing requirement surplus.
 All other things being equal, feature (c) would imply that a debt portfolio that typically has low costs when the Government finances are strained is deemed less risky overall than a portfolio to which the opposite applies.